 Year Ended

-March 29, 2014 M larch 30, 2013
+March 28, 2015 March 29, 2014

-Balance at the beginning of the period \$ 19,916 \$ 26,032
+Balance at the beginning of the period \$ 15,199 \$ 19,916

 Additions

-Accretion (4,427) (5,174)
+Accretion (4,025) (4,427)

-Adjustment to cash flows (290) (942)
+Adjustment to cash flows 954 (290)

-Balance at the end of the period \$ 15,199 \$ 19,916
+Balance at the end of the period \$ 12,128 \$ 15,199

 On July 12, 2005, prior to Fleetwood's acquisition of Palm Harbor and CountryPlace, CountryPlace completed its initial securitization (2005-1) for approximately \$141.0 million of loans, which was funded by issuing bonds totaling approximately \$118.4 million.
 The bonds were issued in four different classes: Class A-1 totaling \$36.3 million with a coupon rate of 4.23%; Class A-2 totaling \$27.4 million with a coupon rate of 4.42%; Class A-3 totaling \$27.3 million with a coupon rate of 4.80%; and Class A-4 totaling \$27.4 million with a coupon rate of 5.20%.
 The bonds mature at varying dates beginning in 2006 through 2015 and were issued with an expected weighted average maturity of 4.66 years.
 For accounting purposes, this transaction was structured as a securitized borrowing.
-As of March 29, 2014, the Class A-1 and Class A-2 bonds had been retired.
+As of March 28, 2015, the Class A-1 and Class A-2 bonds had been retired.

 On March 22, 2007, prior to Fleetwood's acquisition of Palm Harbor and CountryPlace, CountryPlace completed its second securitization (2007-1) for approximately \$116.5 million of loans, which was funded by issuing bonds totaling approximately \$101.9 million.
 The bonds were issued in four classes: Class A-1 totaling \$28.9 million with a coupon rate of 5.484%; Class A-2 totaling \$23.4 million with a coupon rate of 5.232%; Class A-3 totaling \$24.5 million with a coupon rate of 5.593%; and Class A-4 totaling \$25.1 million with a coupon rate of 5.846%.
 The bonds mature at varying dates beginning in 2008 through 2017 and were issued with an expected weighted average maturity of 4.86 years.
 For accounting purposes, this transaction was also structured as a securitized borrowing.
-As of March 29, 2014, the Class A-1 and Class A-2 bonds had been retired.
+As of March 28, 2015, the Class A-1 and Class A-2 bonds had been retired.

-CountryPlace's securitized debt is subject to provisions which may require acceleration of debt repayment.
-If cumulative loss ratios exceed levels specified in the respective pooling and servicing agreements for the 2005-1 and 2007-1 securitizations, repayment of the principal of the related Class A bonds is accelerated until cumulative loss ratios return to specified levels.
-During periods when cumulative loss ratios exceed the specified levels, cash collections from the securitized loans in excess of servicing fees payable to CountryPlace and amounts owed to the Class A bondholders, trustee and surety are applied to reduce the debt.
+CountryPlace's securitized debt is subject to provisions that require certain levels of overcollateralization.
+Overcollateralization is equal to CountryPlace's equity in the bonds.
+Failure to satisfy these provisions could cause cash, which would normally be distributed to CountryPlace, to be used for repayment of the principal of the related Class A bonds until the required overcollateralization level is reached.
+During periods when the overcollateralization is below the specified level, cash collections from the securitized loans in excess of servicing fees payable to CountryPlace and amounts owed to the Class A bondholders, trustee and surety, are applied to reduce the Class A debt until such time the overcollateralization level reaches the specified level.
+Therefore, failure to meet the overcollateralization requirement could adversely affect the timing of cash flows received by CountryPlace.
 However, principal repayment of the securitized debt, including accelerated amounts, is payable only from cash collections from the securitized loans and no additional sources of repayment are required or permitted.
-As of March 29, 2014, the cumulative loss ratio was within the specified level for the 2005-1 securitized portfolio; however, the cumulative loss ratio for the 2007-1 securitized portfolio exceeded the specified level.
-The resulting acceleration of securitized debt repayment is not expected to have a materially adverse impact on our cash flows.
-An increase in the specified loss ratio level is scheduled to occur in October 2014, which may ameliorate the situation.
+As of March 28, 2015, the 2005-1 securitized portfolio was within the required overcollateralization level; however, a certain provision pertaining to the 2007-1 securitized portfolio exceeded a specified level, requiring additional overcollateralization.
+An increase in the specified level of this certain provision is scheduled to occur in October 2015.

-Scheduled maturities of the Company's debt obligations consist of the following (in thousands):
+Scheduled maturities for future fiscal years of the Company's debt obligations consist of the following (in thousands):